yinkaagiri/css-ghost/readme.md

 That's fine -- in life, he spent all his time on the computer anyway.
 But the page is missing all the CSS necessary for him to do this haunting!
 Your job is to put the CSS back in order, and then monitor Pierre to make sure he's doing his job.

-Copy and paste the CSS in `starter.txt` into the appropriate places in `index.html`.
+Copy and paste the CSS in `starter.txt` into the appropriate places in `style.css`.
 When finished, Pierre will:

 - Continuously bob slightly up and down and wobble from side-to-side
 - Be invisible, except for when the mouse is on top of him